Meet Our Family Law Attorney

 In addition to his advisory board work, Alan provides local leadership for foster and adoptive parents.
 Working with State Legislators in 2006, he initiated a new adoption bill containing grandparent rights that passed both Houses unanimously.
 Each year, he works with various parties to advocate legislative changes beneficial to neglected or abused children.

 Clients today are seeking solutions beyond litigation to resolve their legal disputes.
 These alternative processes — such as negotiation, mediation or the collaborative divorce method — emotionally protect children in the face of divorce, offer a greater sense of client control, and provide creative, cost-effective solutions.
-For over 33 years, family lawyer Alan Rosenak has utilized negotiation, mediation, and collaborative law skills to help his clients reach productive win-win solutions.
-As a firm believer in these more compassionate and effective methods, he is a member of both the Heartland Mediators Association, the International Academy of Collaborative Professionals and Board Member/Member of Collaborative Divorce Professionals of Kansas City.
+For over 37 years, family lawyer Alan Rosenak has utilized negotiation, mediation, and collaborative law skills to help his clients reach productive win-win solutions.
+As a firm believer in these more compassionate and effective methods, he is a member of both the Heartland Mediators Association, American Academy of Family Mediators, The International Academy of Collaborative Professionals and Board Member/Member of Collaborative Divorce Professionals of Kansas City.

 Schedule a Consultation